-- to support States in identifying and implementing a process that will contribute to better involvement in SES regulations from the outset;
+- to support pMS in identifying and implementing a process that will contribute to a better military involvement in SES regulations from the outset;

-- to ensure coordination with other entities, including the European Commission, EASA, SESAR JU, SESAR Deployment Manager, INEA and multinational organisations such as NATO and EUROCONTROL.
+- to facilitate the development of synergies with other EU wider policies and programs and ensure coordination with other entities and stakeholders, including the European Commission, EASA, SESAR JU, SESAR Deployment Manager, INEA and multinational organisations such as NATO and EUROCONTROL.

 EDA SES Miliary Aviation Board (ESMAB)

-The ESMAB was created according to the Modalities for Single European Sky approved by the EDA Steering Board on 30 September 2015.
-It is a response to the need for proactive coordination with States and international organizations in order to avoid any adverse impact on national and collective defence capabilities and to take the opportunity of any possible benefits for the military.
+The ESMAB was created according to the Modalities for Single European Sky and approved by the EDA Steering Board on 30 September 2015.
+It is a response to the need for proactive coordination with States and EU and international organisations in order to mitigate any adverse impact, potentially emerging from the SES initiative on national and collective defence capabilities and to profit from opportunities and possible benefits for the military.

 The ESMAB meets at two different levels :

-The ESMAB Executive/Policy level, meeting at least once every year to monitor the day-to-day consultation process across all areas of SES; to ensure the necessary national involvement up to the appropriate decision-making level and to provide the necessary guidance and address long term vision and strategic issues.
+- The ESMAB Policy level convenes at least once per year to steer and monitor EDA activities across all areas of SES.
+These meetings ensure the necessary engagement at the appropriate decision-making level on national level, provide needed guidance and define long-term vision and strategic foresight.

-The ESMAB Management/Expert level, meeting as required, potentially at short notice, to refine and finalise common military positions and elaborate related supporting documentation and deliverables in due time, as well as to conduct day-to-day monitoring of the consultation process across all areas of SES.
+- The ESMAB Management/Expert level convenes as required, potentially at short notice and pursues the objective of refining and finalising common military positions.
+In addition, related supporting documentation and deliverables are elaborated and the daily monitoring of the consultation process across all areas of SES is conducted.

 The Military Aviation Strategy (MAS) and the Military Aviation Action Plan (MAAP)

-To promote improved awareness on the need to pursue a coordinated civil-military approach in the context of Single European Sky, the ESMAB has adopted a Military Aviation Strategy, which reflects a common military position on military aviation as an integral part of the air traffic in Europe.
-The “Military Aviation Strategy in the context of SES” (MAS), its implementation plan (MASIP) and the “Military Aviation Action Plan” (MAAP) constitute a complete set of documents aiming at steering EDA SES-related work for the coming years, notably in the field of research, development of standards and industry engagement.
-Their development was facilitated by the EDA, in close coordination with Member States.
+To promote reinforced awareness about the need to pursue a coordinated civil-military approach in Single European Sky, the ESMAB has adopted a Military Aviation Strategy which reflects a common military position on military aviation as an integral part of the air traffic in Europe.
+The “Military Aviation Strategy in the context of SES” (MAS), its implementation plan (MASIP) and the “Military Aviation Action Plan” (MAAP) constitute a complete set of documents aiming at guiding EDA SES-related work for the coming years, notably in the field of research, development of standards and industry engagement.
+Their development was facilitated by EDA, in close coordination with Member States.
 The MAAP is a living document, to be updated every year, to ensure and manage the effective implementation of the MAS according to its implementation plan and to monitor the progress of activities.